MobileFirstLLC/extension-cli/tutorials/xt-build.md

 ### Dev Build Artifacts

-When you specify `dev` build flag, the build will complete using development settings.
+When specifying`dev` build flag, the build will complete using development settings.
 The output of a successful dev build is  a `dist/` directory which can be debugged using the chrome browser.
-The build command will always compile scripts using production settings, because extension scripts must be compiled prior to debugging.
+The build command will always compile scripts using production settings, because extension scripts must be compiled prior to debugging (`eval` is not allowed).

 ### Prod Build Artifacts

-When specifying `prod` build flag (of not specifying any flag at all) will run a production build.
+When specifying `prod` build flag, the build will run a production build.
 Successful production build will generate a `dist/` directory of extension files which can be debugged in the browser.
 It will also generate a `release.zip` file in the project root strictly based on the files in the `dist` directory.
 This zip file can be uploaded directly to the Chrome Web Store.
-When running a production build, all code files (js, sass, html, json) will be minified automatically.
+When running a production build, all code files (js, sass, html, json) will be minified.

 ## Commands

-Default command: run production build
+Run production build (default)

 ```
 xt-build